Gregory of Sinai: Biography

 Born in Smyrna, he was captured by Seljuk Turks as a young man, and eventually ransomed to Cyprus, whence he became a monk at Saint Catherine's Monastery in the Sinai Peninsula.
 Later, he moved to Crete, where he learned the practices of hesychasm from a monk named Arsenios.
 In 1310, he went to Mount Athos, where he remained until 1335.
 At Mount Athos, he was a monk at the Skete of Magoula near Philotheou Monastery.
 Increasing Muslim raids on Athos pushed Gregory and some disciples into the Bulgarian Empire, where he would find protection under Bulgarian Emperor Ivan Alexander.
 He went on to found a monastery near Paroria, located in the Strandzha Mountains of southeast Bulgaria.

-Gregory of Sinai was the mentor of Athanasius the Meteorite, the founder of the Monastery of Great Meteoron in Meteora, Greece.
-Gregory's disciples also included Nicodemus of Tismana, Callistus, Romylos of Vidin, Theodosius of Tarnovo, Gregory of Sinai the Younger, and Gerasimos of Euripos.
+Gregory's disciples also included Nicodemus of Tismana, Patriarch Kallistos I of Constantinople (who wrote a life of Gregory c.
+1351), Romylos of Vidin, Theodosius of Tarnovo, Gregory of Sinai the Younger, and Gerasimos of Euripos.

 He died on 27 November 1346 in the mountains of Paroria, near present-day Zabernovo, Bulgaria.